-Legal Standard A vehicle may be stopped if: ☐ You have a reason to believe one of the occupants need police or medical assistance; and Once you determine that no further assistance is required the occupant must be left alone or the encounte converted to a consensual one.
+Legal Standard A vehicle may be stopped if: You have a reason to believe one of the occupants needs police or medical assistance; and Once you determine that no further assistance is required the occupant must be left alone or the encounter converted to a consensual one .

-These cases represent binding authority from South Carolina, the 4th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Missouri, the 8th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.